mariaprat/BicingBot/README.md

 throughout the city that include many docks for bikes.
 This project consists of a Telegram Bot that answers questions related to geometric graphs defined over Bicing stations.
-Some of the answers are given by plotting graphs over maps to easily visualize the output.
+Some of the answers are given by plotting graphs over maps to ease the visualization of the output.

 ## Project Structure